-Before you respond to the questionnaire you should read all the documentation enclosed.
+Before you respond to the questionnaire you should read all the documentation enclosed with this application including the applicant's non-confidential submission and the Anti-Dumping Notice notifying the initiation of the review.
 We also advise that you read the attached glossary of terms.

-If you require further assistance, or you are having difficulties completing your questionnaire, please contact the case manager.
+If you require further assistance, or you are having difficulties completing your submission, please contact the review case manager.
+The Commission will need to know the reasons.